Mose742/portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Moses Okumu, a data analyst and visualization expert with a passion for turning data into actionable insights.
+I'm Moses Okumu, a data analyst and visualization expert.
 With experience across humanitarian, health and research, I help organizations solve challenges and unlock growth through data demand and information use.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*

-**- ✅ Data Analytics Consulting.**
-I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.

-**- ✅ Staff Training & Development.**
-I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
-From beginner to advanced levels.
+*As Impact Systems Officer at World relief, i transform data into actionable insights using Power BI, R, Python and Excell.*

 <!--Section 2: List 3-4 key projects-->
 ## MY PORTFOLIO

-*A glimpse of some of the projects I've been working on.*
+*Projects I have worked on.*

 **Predictive Modeling and Hypothesis Testing using Titanic Dataset.**
 ![image](1 anietie etuk data analytics car project.jpeg)